 -

-Learn about upcoming project opportunities and bidding processes
+Learn about near term project opportunities and bidding processes

 -

-Gain an understanding of current power sector needs and policies
+Gain an understanding of current power sector dynamics and policies

 -